-My main research interests are about the learning of adults around vulnerable children - whether these are parents, health care practitioners in birth and paediatric settings, or professionals working with families of young children.
+My main research interests are about learning, agency and positive change in the context of early childhood adversity, and emerency practices in healthcare.
 I am also involved in projects working with teachers and teacher educators in Nepal and Bhutan, collaboratively developing low- and no-cost approaches to teaching that engage students in mathematics and science.
 I've long had an interest in learning, whether in community settings, workplaces, universities, or schools.

 My recent ARC project 'Creating Better Futures' resulted in a website for professionals to use to improve the impact of their work in partnership with families.
 One of my ongoing projects (SuCCEED) has involved working with parents and clinicians to develop a unique, new website to help parents of children with complex feeding difficulties.

-I am also an Extraodinary Professor at the University of Stellenbosch, Department of Curriculum Studies.
+I am an Extraodinary Professor at the University of Stellenbosch, Department of Curriculum Studies.

 UTS Individual Teaching Award, 2015